ITIF Logo

 Event Summary

-Logistical Note: Food and beverages will be provided to all in-person attendees.
+Logistical Note: Food and beverages provided to all in-person attendees.
 Upon entering the Capitol Visitors Center and clearing security, please make your way to the Emancipation Hall to pick up your guest badges.
-Follow signage to "House Meeting Rooms" and proceed to HVC-201.
+Follow signage to "House Meeting Rooms" and proceed to HVC-200.

 Efforts to decarbonize heavy industries such as ammonia, cement, steel, and chemicals are gathering steam in the United States and elsewhere.
 But eliminating the enormous greenhouse gas emissions from these industries will require much more than simply substituting clean fuels.
 Decarbonization will often require substantially retooling and fundamentally redesigning an industry.
 That in turn will likely affect the state of competition, sometimes dramatically, as new technologies and processes upset companies that are currently dominant players, opening doors for new entrants.
 Which industries and sectors are the ripest targets for green transitions?
 What will those transitions entail?
 And how can policymakers help U.S. companies capitalize on these opportunities instead of being left behind?

-Please join ITIF for an expert panel discussion exploring how the United States can take advantage of opportunities to develop cleaner industries that are more globally competitive.
+Watch now for expert panel discussion exploring how the United States can take advantage of opportunities to develop cleaner industries that are more globally competitive.

 Speakers